 Latvian–Soviet Peace Treaty

 The peace treaty consisted of 23 articles.
-In the second clause of the agreement, Russia recognized Latvia's independence and "voluntarily and forever" renounced "all sovereign rights (..) to the people and land of Latvia".
-At the Constitutional Assembly, the peace treaty was ratified swiftly and unanimously on 2 September.
-There were no votes against.
-The principles determining the basis of the relations between Latvia and Russia, which are rooted in the peace agreement signed by both countries on August 11, 1920, are still valid.
-After the conclusion of the Peace Treaty, the demarcation of nature continued in nature.
+In the second paragraph of the treaty, Russia recognized the independence of Latvia and “voluntarily and forever” renounced “all sovereign rights (..) to the people and land of Latvia”.
+The peace treaty was ratified quickly and with unprecedented unanimity by the Constituent Assembly on September 2.
+Not a single vote was against.
+The principles that determine the basis of interstate relations between Latvia and Russia, which are rooted in the peace treaty signed by both countries on August 11, 1920, are still in force.
+After the conclusion of the Peace Treaty, the demarcation of the border in nature continued.
 The description of the border with surveys was completed in 1923.
-The conclusion of a peace agreement with Latvia also meant that Russia recognized Latvia's independence de jure.
-This was the basis for the de jure recognition of Latvia by the Supreme Council of the Entente (the great powers that won in World War I) on January 26, 1920.
+The conclusion of the peace treaty with Latvia also meant that Russia recognized Latvia’s independence de iure.
+This was the basis for the Supreme Council of the Entente powers (the victorious powers in World War I) to recognize Latvia de iure on January 26, 1920.

 More information sources